AguaClara/Textbook/Sedimentation/Sed_Design.rst

 - If the diffusers were to point up, they could clog if anything settles in them.
 While this is unlikely due to the high velocity of flow exiting the small cross-sectional area diffuser, it is something that is avoided by pointing them down.
 - If flow were just to point directly up, it would not have an opportunity to sufficiently spread into the width of the sedimentation bay, which could lead to "short-circuiting" and poor flow distribution overall.
 - The jet reverser functions as a way to keep flocs suspended by ensuring that anything that settles will be propelled back up from the force of the diffuser jet.
-Because the diffusers and jet reverser are responsible for resuspension, their design must meet minimum velocity requirements [[[[link]]]].
+Because the diffusers and jet reverser are responsible for resuspension, their design must meet minimum velocity requirements, as derived in the section on :ref:`diffuser design <_heading_Sed_Tank_Diffuser_Design>`.
 The jet reverser and diffuser alignment is not symmetrical; the diffusers are offset from the jet reverser centerline.
 This is intentionally done to ensure that the diffuser jet never collapses to promote a floc blanket, which will be discussed next.

 .. _figure_jet_placement: